kwint/escape-the-city/DEPLOYMENT.md

         }
     }

-    # Enable compression for proxied content
+    # Enable compression for all responses
     encode gzip

     # Security headers